Where to stay in Porto - A Local's Neighborhood Guide

 Where to stay

-Editory Hotel is a relatively recent addition to Porto’s hotel offerings, but it’s a very good one.
-It’s new and very modern, but still quite classy.
-It’s great if you want up-to-date amenities.
-Nightly rates are from $200.
+The Editory Boulevard - A relatively recent addition to Porto’s hotel offerings, it’s a very good one!
+It’s new and modern with fun and quirky, but still classy, style choices.
+It's great if you want somewhere a bit hip and with up-to-date amenities. $200 USD.

-Royal Bridges Hotel is a more moderately priced option that’s pleasant, comfortable, and very well run.
-You’ll spend $100-200 per night.
+Royal Bridges Hotel - A more moderately priced option that’s pleasant, comfortable, and very well run.
+You're easy walking distance to pretty much everwherey in central Porto. $100-200 USD.

-Mercure Porto Centro is a bit corporate, but it offers good comfort, modern everything, and a great location.
-Also $100-200 per night.
+Mercure Porto Centro - Although a bit corporate, the Mercure offers good comfort, modern everything, and a great location. $100-200 USD.

 Main sights